 Final Thoughts about Instructional Scaffolding

-Educators want students to be independent readers who have ownership over their own learning.
-Scaffolding promotes student agency and, over time, leads to students learning to incorporate modeled strategies with little to no teacher support.
-Ultimately, this is the goal: To create readers who employ problem-solving strategies to better comprehend complex texts.
+We want students to be independent readers who have ownership over their own learning.
+Instructional scaffolding supports student agency and, over time, helps our students learn to apply their skills with little to no teacher support.
+Ultimately, this is the goal: to create readers who use problem-solving strategies to better comprehend complex texts.